Mpowa-IO/Documents/Privacy Policy.md

 ### Security

 We take security seriously, and the security of your personal data is important to us.
 We follow industry-standard practices to protect the data we collect and maintain, including using Transport Layer Security (TLS) to encrypt information as it travels over the internet.
-No method of transmission over the internet or electronic storage is completely secure, so Kickstarter cannot guarantee its absolute security.
+No method of transmission over the internet or electronic storage is completely secure, so Mpowa cannot guarantee its absolute security.
 Your account information is protected by a password, which you should choose carefully and keep secure.
 We encourage all users to enable two-factor authentication in account settings to further protect their account.

 We have a Security Incident Response Team (SIRT) and protocol in place in the event of a data breach.
 We encourage the responsible disclosure of vulnerabilities of our Services by emailing security@mpowa.io, and we will invite valid disclosures to our bug bounty program.